craigfay/brain_forest/markdown/Consumer Price Index.md

 ## The Fisher Index

 ## The Divisia Index
+This index has been around since the 1920s, but economists have never been comfortable with it because it introduces **path dependence**, which they see as a flaw.

+Physicists learn to love path dependence once they realized the role that it was playing.

 ## Ragnar'Frisch's Theorem
 In 1930, Ragnar Frisch proves that there is no index number that can satisfy the 3 so-called Fisher Axioms.
 Note that $p^{0} = p^{1}$ yields 1 in all cases but the last.